 - Administrators - Maps to Administrator Permission Set in Salesforce

-For example, if you want your agents to be able to access Talkdesk Live dashboard, you need to manually assign them the Talkdesk Manager (or Administrator) Permission Set.
-The User Permission Set maps to the Agent role in Talkdesk, which by default does not provide access to Talkdesk Live (only Supervisors and Admins have this access).
+For example, if you want your agents to be able to access the Talkdesk Live (legacy) dashboard, you need to manually assign them the Talkdesk Manager (or Administrator) Permission Set.
+The User Permission Set maps to the Agent role in Talkdesk, which by default does not provide access to Talkdesk Live (legacy) - only Supervisors and Admins have this access.

 Also, standard users, by default will not be able to Auto Pop Salesforce Cases.
 To do this they must be manually assigned PushTopic Read permissions.